Trayce Thompson Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 3.91 team ERA ranks seventh across all MLB pitching staffs.
+- The Cubs have the seventh-ranked team ERA across all league pitching staffs (3.75).

-- The Cubs surrender the second-fewest home runs in baseball (nine total, 0.8 per game).
+- Cubs pitchers combine to surrender 11 home runs (0.9 per game), the fourth-fewest in baseball.

-- Steele (1-0) gets the start for the Cubs, his third of the season.
+- Smyly (0-1) gets the start for the Cubs, his third of the season.

-- In his last time out -- out of the bullpen on Wednesday -- the left-hander threw 2/3 innings against the Seattle Mariners while surrendering hits.
+- His most recent appearance came on Monday against the Seattle Mariners, when the left-hander went five innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.